Facebook tracking pixel

 The injections are typically administered into the gluteal muscle.
 If you’re self-administering, don’t worry—you won’t be left to figure it out on your own.
 You’ll receive clear, detailed training on proper injection technique to ensure you can handle it safely, cleanly, and confidently from the comfort of your home.

-How to Manage Potential Side Effects
+What to Do About Potential Side Effects

 Like any effective medical treatment, testosterone therapy can have side effects, but they are generally mild and manageable.
 The most common ones include temporary discomfort at the injection site, acne, an increase in body hair, or mild fluid retention.
 Staying in close communication with your provider is key, as they can help you address these issues if they arise.